Office of the President

 Galesburg, IL 61401-4999

-The Knox 2018 strategic planning exercise will be built around six questions, each of which will frame the work of a task force over a nine-month period:
+The Knox 2018 strategic planning exercise was built around six questions, each of which framed the work of a task force during the 2013-14 academic year:

 Who and where are the students of the future?
 How do we recruit and enroll them?
 How do we retain and graduate them?
 What will attract students to Knox?
 Potential topics might include demographics, admission and marketing strategies, financial aid modeling, retention and enrollment planning.